spammitakskia/pricebuddy-mita/docs/docs/settings.md

 **Pushover** - Configure the Pushover settings for sending push notifications.

-**Gotify** - Configure the Gotify settings for sending push notifications and test.
+**Gotify** - Configure the Gotify settings for sending and testing push notifications.

 Note: these are global settings, each user must enable the notification method in their own account settings.